Bachelor of Science: Bachelor of Science (Agriculture)

-Three exceptions are the BSc (Research) course offered by the Indian Institute of Science which lasts 4 years with an option to stay back an extra year for a master's thesis, The B.Sc.
-(Honours) degree in Agriculture/Horticulture/Forestry/Food science/Sericulture offered by the Indian Council of Agricultural Research, its constituent institutions and state Agricultural Universities which last for 4 years, in which the 4th year comprises fully of All India Study tour and a industrial internship cum work program namely Rural Agriculture Work Experience (RAWE). the BS degrees in Physics, Data Science (Online degree), Electronic systems (Online degree), Medical Sciences & Engineering offered by IIT Madras which lasts four years and the BS-MS course offered by the IISERs which lasts for 5 years, all of which provide a more research oriented and interdisciplinary emphasis.
+The B.Sc.
+(Honours) degree in Agriculture/Horticulture/Forestry/Food science/Sericulture is offered by the Indian Council of Agricultural Research, its constituent institutions, and central and state agricultural universities which last for four years, in which the fourth year comprises fully of All India Study tour and an industrial internship and work program namely Rural Agriculture Work Experience (RAWE).